-TOE Security Function Addressed issue The S-TRUST Sign-it base components 2.0 is able to process OCSP-responses.
-First the mathematical correctness of the signature of the OCSP-response is checked.
+TOE Security Function Addressed issue signature of the OCSP-response is checked.
 If the OCSP-response is used for the validation of a certificate, the complete chain for the signing certificate of the OCSP-response is verified.
-SF.8 Application of Timestamps The S-TRUST Sign-it base components 2.0 apply timestamps to files if the timestamp is electronically signed and the certificate belonging to the signature of the timestamp is already available.
+SF.8 Application of Timestamps The S-TRUST Sign-it base components 2.1 apply timestamps to files if the timestamp is electronically signed and the certificate belonging to the signature of the timestamp is already available.
 Otherwise the timestamp is not imported.
-SF.9 Validation of Timestamps The S-TRUST Sign-it base components 2.0 validate the electronic signature of a timestamp mathematically.
+SF.9 Validation of Timestamps The S-TRUST Sign-it base components 2.1 validate the electronic signature of a timestamp mathematically.
 Furthermore, the certificate underlying the electronic signature of the timestamp is validated according to the chain model or RFC 3280.
 A prerequisite for this security function is that the signing certificate of the timestamp is already available.
-SF.10 Management of Security Functions depending on licenses The S-TRUST Sign-it base components 2.0 support different licenses.
+SF.10 Management of Security Functions depending on licenses The S-TRUST Sign-it base components 2.1 support different licenses.
 E.g. for the verification of electronic signatures no special license key must be purchased, whereas the creation of embedded PDF-signatures requires the availability of the most comprehensive license

-Table 5: Security Functions of the TOE
+Table 5: Security Functions